martinring/thesis/src/6-Advanced.md

 There are two ideas to cope with this (which may be combined):

-1. We may employ "garbage collection" which clears proofs for states that were predicted under entirely different conditions but stayed unused.
+1. We may employ "garbage collection" which clears proofs for states that were predicted under entirely different conditions [but]{.changed} stayed unused.
 2. Proof results could be condensed by proving patterns of states and storing only the pattern.